ArchRafail/WPF-CoursePrj-Quiz/README.md

 Question picks up from file Quiz And Answers.txt and shows randomly from list.</br>
 Each question has 4 variants of answer where just one is right.</br>
 During game user can use:</br>
-- Button 50%/50% and only 2 answers will shows for him/her, where 1 of them will be correct.</br>
+- Button 50%/50%: only 2 answers will shows for user, where 1 of them will be correct.</br>
-- Button Hall's Help, and 1 answer will shows for him/her.
+- Button Hall's Help: 1 answer will shows for user.
 There is no 100% guarantee that answer will be correct.</br>
 </br>
 In total, user receives points (10 per each question) and average point.</br>
 More average point you will receive if you pass more questions.</br>